metriport/metriport/README.md

 $ S3_BUCKET=xxx CF_DISTRIB_ID=xxx ./packages/scripts/deploy-widget.sh
 ```

-Note: if you need help with the `deploy.sh` script at any time, you can run:
+Note: if you need help with the `deploy-infra.sh` script at any time, you can run:

 ```shell
 $ ./packages/scripts/deploy-infra.sh -h